The best way to manage your GitHub Notifications

 Octobox adds an extra "archived" state to each notification so you can mark it as "done".
 If new activity happens on the thread/issue/pr, the next time you sync the app the relevant item will be unarchived and moved back into your inbox.

 The Octobox team hosts a shared instance of Octobox at octobox.io, but perhaps you're looking to host your own or get yourself set up to contribute to Octobox.
 Fantastic!
 There are a number of install options available to you, check out the installation guide.

-If you need want to contribute but don't know where to start, take a look at the issues tagged as "Help Wanted".
+If you want to contribute you'll find we're a welcoming bunch.
+If you don't know where to start, take a look at the issues tagged as "Help Wanted".

 You can also help triage issues.
 This can include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.
 If you would like to start triaging issues, one easy way to get started is to subscribe to Octobox on CodeTriage.

 Finally, this is an open source project.
 If you would like to become a maintainer, we will consider adding you if you contribute frequently to the project.
 Feel free to ask.